0xMiden/miden-tutorials/docs/src/rust-client/oracle_tutorial.md

 View transaction on MidenScan: https://testnet.midenscan.com/tx/0xc8951190564d5c3ac59fe99d8911f8c17f5b59ba542e2eb860413898902f3722
 ```

 As you can see, at the top of the stack is the price returned from the Pragma oracle.
+The price is returned with 6 decimal places.
+Currently Pragma only publishes the `BTC/USD` price feed on testnet.

 ### Running the example